terraform-cloud-aws-modules/s3/README.md

 ## Goal

-Creating a S3 Bucket with a list of "main/root" folders and also a list of subfolders for each "main/root" folder.
+Creating a S3 Bucket with a list of "main/root" folders and also subfolders from a list for each "main/root" folder.
-With this example this module will provide you with the following structure for your S3 Bucket:
+Following this example you'll get the following folder structure for your S3 Bucket:

     |_ foo
     	|_ one